drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_04-Best_Responses.md

-# OR 3: Chapter 4 - Normal Form Games
+# OR 3: Chapter 4 - Best responses

 ## Recap

-In the [previous lecture](Chapter_04-Dominance.pdf) we discussed:
+In the [previous lecture](Chapter_03-Dominance.pdf) we discussed:

 - Predicting rational behaviour using dominated strategies;
 - The CKR;